 Weasked professional dream analyst and author, Lauri Quinn Loewenberg why do we dream?
 She explained: “Dreaming is a thinking process.
 In fact, it is a continuation of your thoughts from the day.
 That chatter in your head that goes on all day long continues as you drift off to sleep, and, once you enter REM sleep, when dreaming takes place, those thoughts continue in symbols and metaphors instead of in words.”

 “During REM, the brain is working differently to when we are awake; certain parts of the brain have become dormant, such as the prefrontal cortex which controls rational thought, while other parts become highly active, such as the amygdala, the part of the brain that controls emotions.
 Through the dreaming process, you are continuing your thoughts about your day: your mistakes, your achievements, your hopes for tomorrow.
 Your dream thoughts are actually more focused and significantly more profound because your dreams provide you metaphoric commentary on yourself.”

 Do dreams really mean anything?

 While we often enjoy recalling our dreams the following day, it’s important to decipher if there’s any significance in dream meanings.
-There are many different theories when it comes to whether dreams mean something, and most of those theories offer different views.
+There are many different theories when it comes to dream interpretation and whether they mean something, and most of those theories offer different views.